Reflection principle: In ZFC

-In trying to formalize the argument for the reflection principle of the previous section in ZF set theory, it turns out to be necessary to add some conditions about the collection of properties A (for example, A might be finite).
-Doing this produces several closely related "reflection theorems" of ZFC all of which state that we can find a set that is almost a model of ZFC.
+In trying to formalize the argument for the reflection principle of the previous section in ZF, it turns out to be necessary to add some conditions about the collection of properties A (for example, A might be finite).
+Doing this produces several closely related "reflection theorems" all of which state that we can find a set that is almost a model of ZFC.
+In contrast to stronger reflection principles, these are provable in ZFC.